Swoole Server configurations can be set with $server->set

 $server->set([

-Redirect the root path of the worker process.
+Redirect the root path of the worker processes.

 <?php